bigseainc/gravityforms-hubspot/readme.txt

 = Where do I get a HubSpot API Key? =

 Fill out the form on the following link, and click "Get My API Key": https://app.hubspot.com/keys/get -- You will receive an email containing your API Key, once approved.

-= Why do I keep losing my oAuth connection? =

-HubSpot's oAuth API requires a new token roughly every 8 hours.
-If no one visits the website for more than an 8 hours period, this script can't get a newer token, and has to be re-validated.
-We are still working on a way to resolve this.
-However, at this point it will likely require a server CRON being set up.

-**We highly recommend you use oAuth: it's more secure, and you can safely (and easily) revoke access at any time through HubSpot.**

 = My "Date" field in HubSpot isn't getting the correct date? =